Gutenberg vs Elementor — Which To Choose? Detailed Comparison

 It is important to understand the difference between page builders and block editors.
 Elementor is a page builder, whereas Gutenberg is a block editor.

 Page builders, for starters, offer more functionality.
-They allow you to customize each and every element on your website as you see fit, while Gutenberg mainly relies on the WordPress theme that you use.
+They allow you to customize every element on your website as you see fit, while Gutenberg mainly relies on the WordPress theme you use.

-For instance, you can change fonts, colors, themes, or any other element on your site, without having to be constrained with the options available with your WordPress theme.
+For instance, you can change fonts, colors, themes, or any other element on your site without being constrained by the options available with your WordPress theme.

 Pricing

-Now that you have a basic idea about both Gutenberg and Elementor, here’s a head-to-head comparison of the two, starting with the pricing.
+Now that you have a basic idea about Gutenberg and Elementor, here’s a head-to-head comparison, starting with the pricing of Gutenberg editor vs Elementor.

 Elementor